unclehowell/os.hotspotbnb.com/Readme.md

-The Wave Hotspot makes your internet Faster & Better. </br>
-It plugs & plays nicely with your existing internet router.
+The Wave Hotspot makes your internet Faster & Better by simply plugging it into your existing internet router.

 <table style="margin-left: auto; margin-right: auto;">
 <tbody>